c23-repo/about-me/README.md

 - As a developer, I want to add a seventh question to my guessing game that has multiple possible correct answers that are stored in an array (for instance, “Can you guess a state that I have lived in besides Washington?”), so that even more of my programming skills are showcased.
 For now, I will structure this question so that the user has six tries to get a single correct answer, and upon using up those tries OR getting a correct answer, displays a message to the user indicating all of the possible correct answers.
 - As a developer, I want to keep a tally of the total number of correct answers given by the user, and at the end of the game, tell the user how well they did with a personalized custom message that includes the number of correct answers and also addresses the user by name, e.g. “You got 4 out of 7 questions correct, Bobbi!
 Better luck next time.”

-## Feature Tasks

-- HTML, CSS, and JavaScript must be cleanly written with correct indentation and syntax.
-Look at examples online and in your textbook.
-Note that your JS must pass the rules in the linter that we installed.
-- Your JS file must contain a ‘use strict’ declaration at the top.
-Always.
-- Design a guessing game about you that involves FIVE yes/no questions.
-Be creative and fun and whimsical.
-Or not.
-It’s up to you!
-It’s your project!

-- Per the user stories, you will need to include in your HTML at least one each of an ordered and an unordered list.
-- Use promptfor input and alert for output to the user, unless you are working on the third Stretch Goal.
-- Do not write any functions in your JavaScript.
--Expect that you will probably need both ‘for’ and ‘while’ structures for your sixth and seventh questions.
-But not necessarily.

 ## Acknowledgments

 - This code was refactored through pair programming with Paula Thomas as the Driver and Cristian Restrepo acting as Navigator.